learn-co-curriculum/phase-0-bash-navigation/README.md

 (...which can contain subdirectories, which can contain subdirectories, on and on).

-**NOTE** When navigating through a directory, it often helps if we picture the file structure like a tree.
+**NOTE:** When navigating through a directory, it often helps if we picture the file structure like a tree.
 With this visualization, we can refer to "moving up" or "moving down" between directory levels, and keep better track of not only where our files are but where we are among our files.
+Here's an example:

 !["Directory tree structure diagram"](https://curriculum-content.s3.amazonaws.com/prework/directory-tree.png)